adanielnoel/Active-Inference-Capsule/README.md

 - To plot training statistics, run the script `mountain_car/plot_multiple_trainings.py`.
 In it, you can specify which results to plot.

 ## Generating a video
 - First, train a single agent.
-Note: in `mountain_car/training.py` you can specify `save_all_episodes=True`, which will save a model per epoch instead of overriding the previous one.
+Note: in `mountain_car/training.py` you can specify `save_all_episodes=True`, which will save a model per episode instead of overriding the previous one.
-- Specify the path to the desired model in `mountain_car/make_video.py` and run.
+- Specify the path to the desired model in `mountain_car/make_video.py` and run it.
 This will start saving individual frames, typically in a subdirectory in `mountain_car/experiments/single_run/`.
-After reaching the goal, it will call `ffmpeg` to generate an `mp4` file.
+When the agent reaches the goal, it will call `ffmpeg` to generate an `mp4` file.